flexmonster/pivot-phantomjs/README.md

 The sample includes:
 - Script file `pivot.js` for PhantomJS.
 Usage from the command line: `phantomjs pivot.js`.
-- Pivot component itself with necessary API calls for an export generation in the `index.html` file.
+- The pivot table component itself with necessary API calls for an export generation in the `index.html` file.
 - Very simple `save.php` sample for generated files saving.